cveesuhail/web/README.md

 ## 🏗️ Recent changes:

-- Deploy 'Projects' component to live build which utilized Apollo & Github's GraphQL API to get my projects displaying as elements.
 - Deploy 'Experience' section - need to update content to recent experience.
-(Up to date experience can be found on my <a href="https://www.linkedin.com/in/mjigalin/" target="_blank">Linkedin</a>.
+(Up to date experience can be found on my <a href="https://www.linkedin.com/in/suhailcv/" target="_blank">Linkedin</a>.
 - Clickthroughs to currently live web projects I've worked on / developed

 ## 🚧 Current Planned Developments:

-- Add gif previews in a carousel of my previous web projects
+- Add gif previews of this site
 - Additional styling overhaul using css variables instead of manual colours
 - Convert site to a gatsby static site for faster load times & security